 Looking like The Lost World crossed with an episode of Pet Rescue, this is dinosaurs with added lava.
 Together Claire and Owen try to save them as the island on which they have been roaming free is menaced by a volcano.

-Watch the Jurassic World: Fallen Kingdom trailer.
+Watch the Jurassic World: Fallen Kingdom trailers.

 Keanu Reeves attempts to bring back his lovely children and their blonde swishy-haired mum from the dead by trying to clone them, little realising there are loads of blonde swishy haired mums who would happily step into the gap, and one in particular.